rbicelli/pfsense-zabbix-template/README.md

 ## Setup Speedtest

-For running speedtests on WAN interfaces you have to install the speedtest package
+For running speedtests on WAN interfaces you have to install the speedtest package.

 From **Diagnostics/Command Prompt** input this commands: